Reservation Dogs: Season 2

 Variety's Caroline Framke wrote in her favorable review: "for the hundreds of shows premiering every year, there's still simply nothing else on TV quite like 'Reservation Dogs'.
 [It] gives voice, time, and flawed dirtbag humanity to Indigenous Americans, who have long been little more onscreen than one-note punchlines.
 But it also does so with an approach that could only have come from these writers, actors, directors and production crew members.
 This is a show so self-assured in its own voice and perspective that it's not just gratifying to watch, but a welcome relief."
 Joe Keller of Decider summarized his review by saying, "Reservation Dogs improves on its excellent first season by deepening the community on the rez, making it less about the Dogs and more about traditions, people who think they know the traditions but don't, and just how funny and rich life there can be, even if people have to be creative to get by."

 For the season finale, TVLine named Woon-A-Tai, Jacobs, Factor and Alexis the "Performers of the Week" for the week of October 1, 2022.
-The site wrote: "No single actor outshined the others; rather, it was their combined chemistry and the characters’ reliance on each other that made us laugh at their antics and reel in their heartbreak. [...]
+The site wrote: "No single actor outshined the others; rather, it was their combined chemistry and the characters' reliance on each other that made us laugh at their antics and reel in their heartbreak. [...]
 Jacobs exhibited a wealth of vulnerability in her body language and diction as Elora admitted her fear of letting Daniel go.
 Woon-A-Tai was brought to tears, as Bear was consumed by love for his friends.
 Alexis displayed a wealth of fortitude as Willie Jack proved to be both the Dogs' safety net and comedic relief.
 And after they joined together for a prayer, Factor quivered and choked on his emotions as Cheese revealed his lingering anger."

-Like the first season, the American Film Institute named it one of the ten best television programs of the year.
+Season 3

+On Rotten Tomatoes, the third and final season holds an approval rating of 100%, with an average score of 9.5 out of 10, based on 40 reviews.
+The site's critical consensus reads: "Bowing out while still having plenty of creativity to spare, Reservation Dogs' final season sidesteps feeling premature by satisfying on every level."
+On Metacritic, it holds a score of 94 out of 100, based on 15 reviews, indicating "universal acclaim".